microsoft/qlib/README.md

 It contains the full ML pipeline of data processing, model training, back-testing; and covers the entire chain of quantitative investment: alpha seeking, risk modeling, portfolio optimization, and order execution.

-With Qlib, user can easily try ideas to create better Quant investment strategies.
+With Qlib, users can easily try ideas to create better Quant investment strategies.

 For more details, please refer to our paper ["Qlib: An AI-oriented Quantitative Investment Platform"](https://arxiv.org/abs/2009.11189).